KnightOS/genkfs/README.md

 **Linux, Mac, etc.**

-Install make, asciidoc, and a C compiler, then:
+Install make, scdoc, and a C compiler, then:

 	$ make
 	# make install # as root